LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 uname -r
 4.8.15-rt10-1-rt

+If you get a SegFault for guitarix, hydrogen, ardour, etc. build guitarix-git again.

 I deleted the cups config.
 To configure cups you need a root password.
 But this live session has no root user, so you have to change the security config temporary.